davefowler/thingsilearned/content/2009/06/09/starting-out-with-comet-orbited-part-1/index.markdown

 That's it for my explanations/intro post.
 I'm fairly new to the Comet scene myself and am very busy with my startup.
 I'm sure there are a lot of additions or corrections, please leave them in the comments and I will try to keep up with corrections..

 I'll put more time in this depending on how much interest there is in the comments and [subscribriptions](http://thingsilearned.com/feed/).
-Make sure to check the [Comet Category](http://thingsilearned.com/category/comet/) listings for the other posts.

 The next post will be an example implementation.